 The Canaries – a clutch of islands that make up the Spanish archipelago – are traditionally the perfect getaway for beach lovers.
-Peurto Del Carmen is notorious for its heady nightlife, and those that prefer a bit more quiet and elegance head for the beautiful beaches at Famara and Papagayo.
+Peurto Del Carmen is notorious for its heady nightlife, and those that prefer a bit quieter and elegance head for the beautiful beaches at Famara and Papagayo.

 Putting aside the beaches, the volcanic island of Lanzarote puts on quite a show away from the coastline too.